sertit/eoreader/docs/main_features.md

 ## Other features

 ### CRS

-Get the product CRS, always in UTM
+Get the product CRS, always in UTM.
 ```python
 # Product CRS (always in UTM)
 prod.crs()